 We receive a wide range of sample types in our Lab for genome sequencing.
 This includes human DNA, microbial DNA, bacterial DNA, bacteriophage DNA, viral DNA, yeast DNA, microbiome DNA, model and non-model organism DNA, archael DNA, and many others.
 In some cases, we receive the samples as previously extracted gDNA and in other cases, we perform DNA extraction in-house on submitted samples (i.e. cell pellets, PBMC, whole-blood, saliva, etc.).
-In either case, the first and most important step before library prep and sequencing is accurate quantitation of DNA concentration.
+The first and most important step before library prep and sequencing is accurate quantitation of DNA concentration.

 There are two widely accepted methods of DNA quantitation:

 In our experience, most researchers use spectrophotometry to quantitate DNA.
 Although either method will work, in our genomics Lab we must use fluorometry for quantifying DNA concentration.

 DNA library prep protocols require extremely accurate measurements of DNA concentration.
 This is true for quantifying the initial samples as submitted to us, or as derived from DNA extraction protocols, as well as for intermediate QC checks during library prep.
 If DNA quantitation is inaccurate, it could lead to suboptimal results or possibly outright failure of a protocol.
 Thus, we must use accurate methods for measuring DNA.

 Fluorometric DNA quantitation instruments and assays are highly selective for dsDNA (double-stranded DNA).
 Fluorometric methods use intercalating fluorescent dyes that bind specifically to dsDNA molecules.
 Fluorometric instruments detect fluorescent signals from bound dyes and estimate dsDNA concentration relative to calibration reagents.

 We use Qubit fluorometers and Qubit DNA quantitation assays to measure dsDNA concentration.
 The Qubit dsDNA Broad Range Assay Kit accurately measures dsDNA sample concentrations in the range 100 pg/uL – 1,000 ng/uL.
 And the Qubit dsDNA High Sensitivity Assay Kit accurately measures dsDNA in the range 10 pg/uL – 100 ng/uL.
 We use these kits routinely in our genomics Lab to quantitate DNA samples for library prep and other assays.